VanderpoelLiam/liamvanderpoel.com/content/reference/prompt-optimization-dspy/index.md

 ### Initialize the optimizer using the data

 Following the algorithm above, we would next initialize the optimizer.
-I will postpose explaining this step until after we discuss how optimizers work as the details of this are quite optimizer specific.
+I will skip explaining this step until after we discuss how optimizers work as the details are quite optimizer specific.
 At the minimum it passes hyperparameter information to the optimizer.
 This is also where we would generate bootstrapped examples.

 ### Generate a proposal using the optimizer